j0nathanj/Homemade-Decompiler/README.md

 We wrote a decompiler in Python as our final project for our degree, and this is the result!

-This is not perfect, there is still a **long** way until this becomes anywhere near HexRays' decompiler level ... but we're still pretty happy with what we made :)
+This is not perfect, there is still a **long** way until this becomes anywhere near HexRays' decompiler level ... yet we're pretty happy with what we made :)

 # Requirements